 The excerpts that follow are from The Selected Letters of Elia Kazan (2014), edited by Albert and Marlene Devlin, highlighting correspondence between Williams and Kazan.

-Tennessee Williams Despondent after Failure of Summer and Smoke on Broadway
+Tennessee Williams Despondent after the Failure of Summer and Smoke on Broadway

-In the summer 1949, Kazan had met a dejected Tennessee Williams in Rome, where Williams was licking his wounds after Summer and Smoke bombed on Broadway.
-Back in New York, Kazan received a letter from the playwright in which he wrote (Kazan, 2014, p.
+In the summer 1949, Kazan met a dejected Tennessee Williams in Rome, where he was licking his wounds after Summer and Smoke had bombed on Broadway.
+Returning to New York, Kazan received a letter from the playwright in which he wrote (Devlin & Devlin, 2014, p.
 133),

 The simple truth is that I haven’t known where to go since Streetcar.
 Everything that isn’t an arbitrary, and consequently uninspired, experiment seems to be only an echo.